What Is a DEXA Scan?

 How often should I get a DEXA scan?

 For body composition tracking, many clients scan every month to monitor changes from fitness and nutrition programs.
-Follow-up scans can be done as often as you like to track progress.
+For bone density monitoring, follow-up scans can be done as appropriate for your individual health needs.

 Why choose DEXA over other body composition methods?

-DEXA is the gold standard for body composition testing.
-It provides significantly more accurate results than bathroom scales, calipers, or bioimpedance devices, measuring regional and total body fat and muscle mass with precision.
+We use clinical-grade DEXA — the gold standard for body composition testing.
+It provides significantly more accurate results than bathroom scales, calipers, or bioimpedance devices, measuring regional and total body fat, muscle mass, and bone density with precision.

 Do DEXA scans measure visceral fat?